It is the dedication of

 The award candidate must be nominated by a third party and cannot apply him/herself.
 Any private or professional person or community care team can be nominated.
 The nomination form should be completed with a description proving the personal and voluntary engagement as well as its results and long-term impact.
 For your nomination to be considered for the award, please use the nomination form provided by NNHF.
 Additional supporting references and documents can be beneficial.

 The NNHF Council is the decision making body.
-The winner will be announced on World Haemophilia Day 2018.
+The winner will be announced on World Haemophilia Day each year.
 They will be informed in writing by the NNHF Management team and announced on our Better Practice Sharing platforms such as the NNHF website, Facebook page, Activity Report and Activity Update.
 A dedicated advertisement will be placed in the Haemophilia Journal.
-Furthermore, a ceremony will take place at the WFH Congress in May 2018 on the NNHF stand, if the winner is present.
+Furthermore, a ceremony will take place at the ISTH Congress in July 2019 on the NNHF stand, if the winner is present.
 Otherwise it will be arranged to take place in the winner's country.

 When is the next submission deadline?

-The nomination deadline for the 2019 Community Award will be communicated soon.
+The nomination deadline for the 2019 Community Award is 1 March 2019.

 What is the NNHF Project of the Year Award?